 The recent and ongoing Covid-19 pandemic has made it clear that the state is back with regards to implementing economic control, regulations, and measures, but also highlighted how fragile the state is towards global markets.
 Few disciplines other than Political Economy offer an insight that allows the study of the intertwined worlds of politics and economics; states and markets; voters and firms.

 Students of this two-week online winter course will focus on four themes: trade, development, inequality, and environment.
 Participants in this programme will learn about the topics that matter today and learn how to critically engage in the current debates from a rigorous, scientific angle.

 These four themes all play and important role in understanding the dynamics of how politics and economics are intertwined in our rapidly globalizing and ever-changing world.
 They are also lenses through which to look at the complex web of actors and agents and causes and effects that are the network of global markets, politics and trade.

-This online programme will make use of creative examination methods that allow students to get to know the material and content in an updated and innovative manner, and will include both individual assingments and (small) group work.
+This online winter programme will make use of creative examination methods that allow students to get to know the material and content in an updated and innovative manner, and will include both individual assignments and (small) group work.

 Want to get to know more about studying in Amsterdam?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.